OleksandrBlack/safecoin-qt-wallet/docs/build-mac.md

 ### Embedding safecoind and safecoin-cli

 To embed the safecoind and safecoin-cli you will need to copy the `safecoind` and `safecoin-cli` these can be found in `~/safecoin/src`
-After copying these files go to `~/safewallet` and right click on `safecoinwallet.app` now press on `Show Package Contents` and go to `/Contents/MacOS/` now paste the `safecoind` and `safecoin-cli`
+After copying these files go to `~/safewallet` and right click on `safewallet.app` now press on `Show Package Contents` and go to `/Contents/MacOS/` now paste the `safecoind` and `safecoin-cli`

 ### Optinal you can package the safewallet in a .dmg for release

 Create a folder on your desktop and give it the name you want the image to be called.
-Next copy the safecoinwallet.app to the folder.
+Next copy the safewallet.app to the folder.
 Additionally you can add a short cut to the applications folder by going to your home directory and option dragging this to the folder on your desktop.

 next open **Disk Utilty**